zdellaert/ZD_Putnam_Lab_Notebook/_posts/2023-08-22-Cryoembedding-Protocol.md

 2. Perform "cryoprotection" by transfering from PAXgene stabilizer to a > 10mL volume of 30% sucrose solution at 4ºC for several hours or overnight, once the tissue sinks you can continue processing.
 If it never sinks, overnight should be OK.
     - ![sucrose.jpg](https://github.com/zdellaert/ZD_Putnam_Lab_Notebook/blob/master/images/protocols/cryoembedding/sucrose.jpg?raw=true)
     - Alternatively you can place the tissue in a 15% sucrose solution at 4ºC until tissue sinks then to a 30% solution for several hours or overnight.
+    - **Read online people do this in PBS!
+Might be better than what I have been doing (RNAse/DNAse-Free H2O)**

 ## Embedding
 1. Fill labelled cryomold with cooled OCT, being careful to not make any bubbles